Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 2. Specify the column mapping (see [Column Mapping in Import of Observed Data](#column-mapping-in-import-of-observed-data)) and enter all required meta data and set unit information.

+3. You can then load one or more sheets.
+The sheets that you close through the "x" or the context menu on the sheets tab are no longer available for import.

-3. You can continue importing data sheets/data files by adding or changing the column mapping or selecting another data sheet.
+3. You can continue loading data sheets/data files by changing the column mapping or selecting another data sheet.
 Upon editing the column mapping the data are re-interpreted und updated automatically.
 The configured mapping remains the same for a whole import process, meaning that all the imported sheets will be using the same mapping.
 If you want to import data with different mappings, you have to do this in seperate imports.

-4. Complete the transfer of the imported data sheets to the calling application by confirming your settings.
+4. Complete the transfer of the imported data sheets to the calling application by clicking the import button.

 ## File Selection‌